dixslyf/acush/docs.typ

 #test-case-image("exit-non-negative-outside-0-255.png")

+Indeed, the shell exits.
+However, we do not check the exit status since it is unspecified.

 #test-case[`exit` with out-of-range integer exit code]

 When an exit code out of range of C's `int` data type is specified,